'Eat Well, Do Good': N.J. Eatery Hires People With Intellectual Disabilities

 The cafe has been open for a few weeks now, and members of the community are receiving it well.

-“I’ve been supporting them ever since they first opened and started the training.
-It’s just a great environment, a happy place,” Middletown resident Pat Nelson said.
+“I’ve been supporting them ever since they first opened and they started the training.
+It’s just a great environment.
+It’s just happy, a happy place,” Middletown resident Pat Nelson said.

 “In our three weeks we’ve had repeat customers and they even tell us the difference from when they first came until now is tremendous,” Cartier added.

+The cafe is open Tuesday through Sunday.
 The business is a nonprofit.
 It runs solely on donations.
 To find out how you can contribute, please click here.